Best Cashback Credit Cards in the UAE

 Also available as an Islamic/Sharia-compliant version (CBD Al Islami Super Saver Islamic Credit Card).

-If you order from noon regularly, this card delivers 20% cashback on noon food and 10% on nownow with no annual fee.
-Rare at this salary level to combine no fee, high category cashback, and 3 free movie tickets monthly, though total cashback caps at AED 2,000 per month.
+If you order food delivery or groceries through noon regularly, this card offers 20% cashback on noon food and 10% on nownow with no annual fee.
+The only card here that combines high cashback on a specific platform with up to 3 free movie tickets monthly at no cost.

 Best Credit Cards for AED 25,000 Monthly Salary